 In the case of using the unformatted floppy disk on the floppy drive (optional) or deleting the entire contents on the floppy disk, format the floppy disk.

-Connect the floppy drive (optional) to the USB port on the control unit.

-Insert a floppy disk to the floppy drive.
+- Connect the floppy drive (optional) to the USB port on the control unit. - Insert a floppy disk to the floppy drive. - Select "Format" in the media function menu, then press [ENTER].

 The Format screen appears.